 We have studied how we use time, staffing, curriculum materials, and technology as we streamline to provide the most powerful learning experiences possible.
 We are using student achievement data to adjust more quickly to individual student learning needs more consistently.

-Woodland Primary students represent a growing diversity of backgrounds.
+Our students represent a growing diversity of backgrounds.
 As our community and school programs continue to expand, our school remains grounded in the small town values that keep our community strong.
-We want Woodland Primary to be a place of "Connection, Challenge, and Success" for all children!
+We want Columbia Elementary to be a place of "Connection, Challenge, and Success" for all children!

 Students and the community benefit from an array of talents our staff team possesses.
 The average teacher in our building has been teaching for over 14 years and is actively committed to our students.
 All staff is here for kids and care about the best interests of every student.
 Even as our staff develops new instructional practices, a constant focus is on engaging, encouraging and modeling positive behavior among students.

-Our school was modernized in 1993 and became the primary school for grades K-3 when Woodland Intermediate School opened in 1998.
+Our school was modernized in 1993 and became the primary school for grades K-3 when North Fork Elementary School (then configured as Woodland Intermediate School) opened in 1998.
 Steady growth within the Woodland community necessitated the construction of a new Woodland High School which opened Fall 2015.
-With the new school opening the rest of our schools underwent a reconfiguration resulting in Woodland Primary School now housing Kindergarten and 1st grades.
-Our school currently serves approximately 320 Kindergarten and 1st grade students.
+In 2019, our schools underwent a reconfiguration resulting in Columbia Elementary now housing Kindergarten through fourth grade.

 Our Goals - "At Standard and Beyond"

 Our school continues with a Redesign process that calls for us to constantly learn about, train in and coach teaching practices that are more responsive to individual student needs.
-WPS school practices are focused and feature continual adjustments being made based on student progress data.
+Woodland Public Schools' practices are focused and feature continual adjustments being made based on student progress data.
 Currently, our staff is engaged in dialogue surrounding the "Nine Characteristics of High Performing Schools".

 Other school improvement planning activities give concentration to staff collaboration across grade levels and buildings, further development of our writing instruction and some focus on how we utilize our math curriculums for student success.